BICO Group: Foundation

+Growth 2021 - Present

-In August 2021, Cellink underwent a corporate transformation and changed name to BICO, while keeping the Cellink name for their bioprinting business.
+In August 2021, Cellink underwent a corporate transformation and changed its name to BICO, while keeping the Cellink name for their bioprinting business.

 Bico Group acquired German biotechnology company Cytena in August 2019 for a purchase price of $33.8 million.

-Bico Group acquired Scienion, a global precision dispensing company, in 2020 for $94.8 million, along with its subsidiary Cellenion.
+In 2020, Bico Group acquired Scienion, a precision dispensing company, for $94.8 million, along with its subsidiary Cellenion.

 Bico Group transitioned to a bioconvergence company in 2020, expanding its focus from bioprinting to broader life sciences technology and industrial solutions.
-The company develops and markets products that enable researchers to culture cells in 3D, perform high-throughput drug screening, and print human tissues and organs for use in medical, pharmaceutical and cosmetic applications.
+The company developed and marketed products that enable researchers to culture cells in 3D, perform high-throughput drug screening, and print human tissues and organs for use in medical, pharmaceutical and cosmetic applications.

 In May 2021, Bico Group acquired German 3D microfabrication company Nanoscribe for $70.6 million as well as the US-based contract research company Visikol for $7.5 million.

 In December 2021, Bico Group acquired the San Diego life-science automaton company Biosero for $165 million.

+In August 2023, co-founder Erik Gatenholm stepped down from his position as CEO with Maria Forss appointed as the new CEO.